 Medication errors linked to lack of staff coordination

-Posted on behalf of The Bell Law Firm, PLLC on Apr 12, 2012 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Apr 12, 2012 in Nursing Home Information

 Medication mistakes are a fairly common problem in West Virginia nursing homes .
 Nationally, in fact, it is estimated that nursing homes are the site of nearly 800,000 preventable "adverse drug events" each year.
 The larger tragedy is that many of these medication errors could be avoided with better coordination between staff members and improved safety practices, particularly when patients are going to transfer to or have just arrived at a new facility.